urbit/old-urbit.org/tutorial/nock/ch1_sec2.md

 tail the right-hand noun of a cell-pair.

 Start with 1.
 This is your root axis.
-All nouns have a valid axis `/1`, even atoms. and the axis `/1` just refers to the noun itself.
+All nouns have a valid axis `/1`, even atoms.
+The the axis `/1` just refers to the noun itself.
 In the above example, axis /1 of `[[44 45] 43]` is just `[[44 45] 43]`.
 The head of `[[44 45] 43]` is `[44 45]` and the tail is `43`.
 Thus, axis `/2` of `[[44 45] 43]` is `[44 45]`
 and axis /3 is `43`.